 - Australia / New Zealand Standard AS/NZS/1754:2013.

 The CAA approves the CARES Child Harness because it links to both a standard airline seat belt and has an extra strap.

 This harness is designed specifically for aviation use for children aged one year and older, who weigh 10 to 20 kilograms, and/or are up to a metre tall.

 It links to both a standard airline seat belt and has an extra strap which is wrapped around the back of the airline seat.

 This child harness is approved by the CAA, but check with your airline at the time of booking your tickets to make sure their aircraft accommodate them.

 A CARES Child Harness provides a similar level of protection for the child as a car seat, but is a lightweight portable alternative.

-Bassinets do not secure the baby during
+Bassinets do not secure the baby during takeoff and landing.

 Bassinets, attached to the airline cabin wall, provide comfort for both baby and adult during flight.
 But they are not meant to be used to secure the baby during takeoff and landing.
 During those critical phases of flight, the infant will have to sit on their parent’s or caregiver’s lap with a Supplemental Loop Belt.